Egypt’s border crossing opens to let a trickle of desperately needed aid into besieged Gaza

 American citizen Dina al- Khatib said she and her family were desperate to get out.
 “It’s not like previous wars,” she said.
 “There is no electricity, no water, no internet, nothing.”

-The trucks were carrying 44,000 bottles of drinking water — enough for 22,000 people for a single day, it said.
+The trucks carried 44,000 bottles of drinking water — enough for 22,000 people for a single day, according to UNICEF.
 “This first, limited water will save lives, but the needs are immediate and immense,” said UNICEF Executive Director Catherine Russell.

 The World Health Organization said four of the trucks were carrying medical supplies, including trauma medicine and portable trauma bags for first responders.